 2. Does the pharmacy accept all insurance cards?

-Unlike the clinics within the Health Center, the Pharmacy accepts most major prescription insurance plans.
+The Pharmacy accepts most major prescription insurance plans.
 Please bring your Prescription Insurance Card.

 3. Can I bring in a prescription or a refill from an outside doctor or pharmacy?

 Yes, the pharmacy can fill prescriptions written by doctors outside of the Health Center.
 Also, we will be glad to call an outside pharmacy to transfer any remaining refills you might have on a prescription at that location.
 Allow us a day to make this transfer.
 Please provide the pharmacy phone number and the prescription name or number if possible.

 4. How can I get my prescription refilled?

 We offer 24/7 capabilities: on the internet and by phone.
 You will need your current prescription number to use these options.
 You can always call the Pharmacy and speak to a pharmacy staff member who will be glad to refill your prescription.

 5. I don’t have time to wait.
 When is the best time for me to come in?

 The busiest times of the day are between the hours of 1:00 pm and 5:00 pm.
 Mornings and evenings are the least busy.